debakarr/C-Snippets/README.md

-#### This repository contains few code snippets for C language which I thing might worth knowing.
+### This repository contains few code snippets for C language which I thing might worth knowing.

+#### If you like this please considering giving it a :star: (top right) :sweat_smile:

 ***